Salsa Turkey Lettuce Wraps are an easy, light, and refreshing make-ahead lunch. Great for entertaining or meal prep for the week

 The great thing about this Salsa Turkey mixture is that you can use whatever you want.

 The first batch I made, I used salsa verde & black beans.
-This round I used fresh salsa and kidney beans.
+This round I used fresh low-sodium salsa and kidney beans.

 Use whatever salsa and/or beans you like.